mweststrate/miniup/README.md

 ## 'literal'
 Tries to match `literal` literally in the input.
 Both single- and double quotes are allowed to define the literal.
 Normal java(script) escaping is allowed within the literal (e.g. `'quote\' and newline\n'`).
 Unicode, hexadecimal and octal escape sequences are allowed as well.
 The `i` flag can be added after the closing quote to perform the match case-insensitive.

-TODO: mention automatic word boundaries.
+TODO: mention automatic word boundaries if auto whitespace.

 Example:`foo = "baR"i` x `BAr` &raquo; `"BAr"`